EWG Report: The Best & Worst Sunscreens Updated for 2017

 For a product that we apply frequently to our entire bodies, we definitely need to be aware of harmful chemicals and ingredients in our sunscreens.
 Here are 2 important ones to watch out for:

 • Retinyl Palmitate – This is a form of Vitamin A that’s been a common additive in sunscreens.
 Government testing showed that animals developed skin tumors and lesions when treated with this additive in sunlight.
-The EWG reports that far less sunscreen companies are using Vitamin A now due to these health concerns, but 16% of sunscreens they reviewed this year still had this ingredient.
+Based on EWG reports, fewer and fewer sunscreen companies are using Vitamin A now due to these health concerns.
+Fourteen percent of sunscreens they reviewed this year had this ingredient (16% of last year’s products had it).

 What to Look For in a Good Sunscreen